guitmz/memrun/C/README.md

 add tcc's "-run" option to gcc and g++. grun tests whether "-run" option is present.
 If not normal gcc and g++ will be invoked as always.
-Otherwise gcc/g++ is used to compile into RAM, and memrun executes from there ([memrun.c](memrun.c) gets compiled automatically if needed), with same syntax as tcc.
+Otherwise gcc/g++ is used to compile into RAM, and memrun executes from there ([memrun.c](memrun.c) gets compiled automatically if needed).
 The syntax is the same as tcc's syntax:
 ```
 pi@raspberrypi400:~/memrun/C $ tcc | grep "\-run"
        tcc [options...] -run infile [arguments...]